 From 1996 to 2007 I worked for the Solomon R.Guggenheim Foundation as Director Corporate Development Europe.
 That was an exciting period, reporting directly to the Director, Thomas Krens.
-This was the period when the Guggenheim Bilbao and Deutsche Guggenheim in Berlin with Deutsche Bank as partner.
+This was the time when the Guggenheim Bilbao and Deutsche Guggenheim in Berlin with Deutsche Bank as partner opened their doors in 1997 !
 This was also the time when we established a strong partnership with the State Hermitage and opened a joint exhibition space in Las Vegas.
 I was mainly involved in getting major sponsors (Banks, BMW, Industrialists etc) as well as identifying & soliciting personalities to join the board of Trustees ( Vladimir Potanin, Carl-Gustaf Ehrnrooth etc).
 In many trips to the Emirates I had first hand experience of the beginning of the museum adventures in Abu Dhabi.

 I consider myself lucky since 90% of my working life, I was involved in activities which I really enjoyed and had a high degree of independence in all the functions I held.